Sebastian-Montoya-B/Alpha-PDI/README.md

 3. Figures (folder) -\> folder containing the scripts used to reproduce the unedited versions of the figures presented in the manuscript and supplementary material.
     -   Figure2.R -\> script used to reproduce the unedited version of Figure 2.
 It requires the `alpha_PDI`, `genfun`, and `wcfun` functions.
 Follow the sequence given in the script to plot and export the figure.
-    -   Figure3.R -\> script used to reproduce the unedited version of Figure 3 and its associated analysis.
+    -   Figure3.R -\> script used to reproduce Figure 3 and its associated analysis.
 It requires the `alpha_PDI` function.
 Follow the sequence given in the script to plot and export the figure.
     -   Figure4.R -\> script used to reproduce Figure 4 and Figures S10 to S12.
 It requires the `alpha_PDI` function.
 Follow the sequence given in the script to plot and export the figure.
     -   FigureSup.R -\> script used to reproduce the series of figures used for finding the minimum number of observations needed for an accurate estimation of αPDI.
 They include Figures S1 to S9 of the Appendix S1.
 It requires the `alpha_PDI` function.
 Follow the sequence given in the script to plot and export the figure.